Time for decision on removing leap seconds

-Leap seconds, introduced in 1972 as part of Coordinated Universal Time, are added some years to reconcile the difference between atomic time used by computer systems and time as defined by measuring the movement of the earth around the sun and the earth's rotation.
+Leap seconds, introduced in 1972 as part of Coordinated Universal Time (UTC), are added some years to reconcile the difference between atomic time used by computer systems and time as defined by measuring the movement of the earth around the sun and the earth's rotation.

 The latter, known as Universal Time, fluctuates due to the earth's irregular rotation, tides or earthquakes.